-Figure 4-2-11: UPnP devices show on Windows My Network Place
+Figure 4-2-1-11: UPnP devices Shown on Windows My Network Place

-4.2.9 DHCP Relay
+4.2.1.9 DHCP Relay

 Configure DHCP Relay on this page.
-DHCP Relay is used to forward and to transfer DHCP messages between the clients and the server when they are not on the same subnet domain.
+DHCP Relay is used to forward and transfer DHCP messages between the clients and the server when they are not on the same subnet domain.